Backing up & restoring iOS devices with iCloud

 How to back up to iCloud

-Step 2: Toggle on iCloud Backup — Scroll toward the bottom of the resulting menu and toggle on the iCloud Backup option to allow the software to automatically back up your camera roll, accounts, documents and setting when your device is plugged in, locked and connected to Wi-Fi.
+Step 2: Toggle on iCloud Backup — At the top of the page, you’ll be able to toggle on the iCloud Backup option to allow the software to automatically back up your camera roll, accounts, documents and setting when your device is plugged in, locked and connected to Wi-Fi.
 Alternatively, tap the Back Up Now option to manually back up your device when connected via Wi-Fi.

 How to restore from iCloud

 Step 1: Start from the beginning — All new iOS devices sporting iOS 5 or later feature a setup assistant allowing you to restore your device from a backup.
 However, if you’ve already opted out of restoring from iCloud during the initial setup process, you merely need to reset your device to its factory defaults to access the same setup assistant featured on new devices.
-To do so, tap the main Settings menu located on your device’s homescreen, followed by the General option located toward the middle of the resulting menu.
-Scroll down to the bottom of the General menu, tap the Reset option and select Erase All Content and Settings before tapping Erase iPhone to confirm.
+To do so, tap Settings > General > Reset > Erase All Contents and Settings.
+Tap Erase iPhone to confirm.

 Once chosen, the setup assistant will handle the rest.
 A progress bar will appear beneath indicating how long it will take download and install the iCloud backup, and when finished, your iOS device will reset and begin downloading the same version of any apps you had previously installed on the device.
 Enter the appropriate password when prompted and ensure you’re connected via Wi-Fi for downloads larger than 50MB.